jayjscotto/liri-node-app/README.md

 # liri-node-app

-Language Interpretation and Recognition Interface app using NodeJS, and the BandsInTown, and Spotify APIs
+Language Interpretation and Recognition Interface app using NodeJS, and the BandsInTown, and Spotify APIs.
+LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back data.

+## Commands:
+`find-my-show` : find concerts for your favorite band `spotify-this-song` : Spotify search your favorite song `movie-this` : search OMDB for your favorite movie

 ## Usage: